brentley/docker-hello-world/README.md

 ```
 FROM alpine:3.9.4

-RUN apk add -U --no-cache nodejs && \
+RUN apk add -U --no-cache nodejs npm && \
   adduser -S nodejs

 USER nodejs

+WORKDIR /home/nodejs

 COPY . .

+RUN npm install

 EXPOSE 3000

 CMD node app.js

 ```
-by changing the base image, we simplify the build, and go to a final artifact of 33.5MB.
+by changing the base image, we simplify the build, and go to a final artifact of 49MB.

 Awesome!